 - The control of feral pigeons is a management problem which requires the continuous application of a number of measures over a period of time.

 - Control is unlikely to be achieved by the application of a single product or technique.

 - The most important measures to be taken are often general maintenance and management works.

-- Total elimination of the pigeons and their associated problems is unlikely to be cost effective or even achievable.
+- The total elimination of pigeons and their associated problems is unlikely to be cost-effective or even achievable.

 - Efficient pigeon control requires that the extent and nature of the problem should be defined before any action is contemplated.

 - Goals should then be set that are acceptable and achievable within the resources available.